How to Attract and Retain Great Talent

 Know what they want

 Aside from wanting a job, Millennials today want to contribute to more than just the bottom line.
 This generation is driven by wanting to belong to something bigger; a feeling of community and purpose are important ingredients to successful long-term employment.
 Whether temporary or permanent, employees will respond better if they can see how their contributions help others.

 The research shows how important it is to engage young workers in more than just a “job”.
-SOAL recruiters spend that quality time to find out what motivates their candidates and how they can best be matched with companies and projects that speak to their ambition and purpose.
+SOAL recruiters spend that quality time finding out what motivates their candidates and how they can best be matched with companies and projects that speak to their ambition and purpose.

 Onboard the right way

 Part of the process is ensuring the hiring manager goes to lunch with the new hire within the first week.
-This may sound basic, it is critical to build in time to engage new staff members so you can give them the lay of the land and help them understand the culture of the institution.
-Without this guidance, new staffs are left on their own to drift around the company finding information that may or may not be true.
+This may sound basic, but it is critical to build in time to engage new staff members so you can give them the lay of the land and help them understand the culture of the institution.
+Without this guidance, new staff is left on their own to drift around the company finding information that may or may not be true.